fullermd/ctwm-mirror/README.md

 ### Repository

-ctwm development uses bazaar (see <http://bazaar.canonical.com/>) for version control.
+ctwm development uses breezy (see <https://www.breezy-vcs.org/>) for version control.
 The code is available on launchpad as `lp:ctwm`.
 See
 <https://launchpad.net/ctwm> for more details.